UX Design Researcher, TomTom || Amsterdam, Netherlands (Sept 2014 – present)

-- Led research activities for multiple projects within the Mobile Experience Lab.
+- Conducted exploratory and ethnographic research for multiple projects within the Mobile Experience Lab.

 - Worked on consultancy projects for high-profile clients including: Marriott Hotels, the Massachusetts Bay Transit Authority (MBTA), and RAI, Italy’s national broadcasting company.

-- Presented at the Tangible, Embedded, and Embodied Interaction (TEI) conference in Munich.
+- Presented at the Tangible, Embedded, and Embodied Interaction (TEI) conference in Munich, Germany.